vibeus/vibe-website/content/comparison/microsoft-surface-hub.md

     Finding the right product comes down to balancing features and capabilities with budget.
 Priced at $2,999 (vs. the $8,999 price tag of the Surface Hub) Vibe offers a cost effective solution for small- to mid- sized marketing and design agencies, startups, and tech firms.

+    The Surface Hub is a good choice if you only need to use Microsoft applications and are interested in a device that has a battery pack option.

     ## Microsoft Surface Hub 2S Pricing
     The Surface Hub S2 is just under $9,000 for the 50” model.
 The wall mount costs $249, the mobile stand costs